ElianCodes/elians-astro-startkit/README.md

 I use Biome for linting and formatting.
 It removes quite a bit of complication in setting up linting and formatting.
 Although that it doesn't support `.html` and `.css` (and thus supersets like `.astro`), I believe in the project and am very excited about it's future.

+Make sure to also set it as the default formatter for this project in your IDE, or run the `lint` and `format` commands regularly

 [Read more about Biome here](https://biomejs.dev/)

 ### TypeScript